Genocs/genocs-library-docs/content/en/dotnet-templates/general/overview.md

 Genocs Library is a starting point for your next `.NET Microservices library` that incorporates the most essential packages and features your projects will ever need including out of the box Multi-Tenancy support.

-> As the name suggests, this is an API / Server Boilerplate.
-You can find other Client Boilerplates that consume this API under `@genocs-library` handle.
+> As the name suggests, this is an API / Server Template.
+You can find other Client Templates that consume this API under `@genocs-library` handle.
-> - Find `Blazor WebAssembly Boilerplate` here - https://github.com/Genocs/genocs-library-blazor-template
+> - Find `Blazor WebAssembly Template` here - https://github.com/Genocs/genocs-library-blazor-template

 ## Goals